sjwild/sjwild.github.io/_posts/2021-09-02-always-centre-variables-multilevel-model.markdown

 # Final thoughts
 Twenge et al.'s mistake is common.
-The main multilevel modelling textbooks barely cover it (e.g., Snjiders & Bosker, 2011; ).
+The main multilevel modelling textbooks barely cover it (e.g., Snjiders & Bosker, 2011; Raudenbush & Bryk, 2002).
 They mention it briefly, and then rarely make use of it the rest of the book.

 To be clear, I don't think that Twenge et al.'s model (or mine in this post) is appropriate for what they are trying to measure.
 There's too few observations, too many preditors, and variables that don't make sense (like gross GDP).
 By aggregating their data, they have a study that is underpowered and noisy.

 # References
 Below are a few references I've found helpful in using mixed effects models to model longitudinal data.
 In particular, I recommend Lesa Hoffman's _Longitudinal analysis: Modeling within-person fluctuation and change_.
 To understand group-mean centering, I also recommend the articles by Bell and coauthors.

 ## Centering
 Bell, A., Fairbrother, M., & Jones, K. (2019).
 Fixed and random effects models: making an informed choice. _Quality & Quantity_, _53_(2), 1051-1074.